TaitoUnited/full-stack-template/README.md

 The CI/CD tool will deploy your database changes automatically to servers once you push your changes to git.
 Database migrations are executed using sqitch.
 More instructions on sqitch: [Sqitch tutorial](https://metacpan.org/pod/sqitchtutorial)

+> If any environment does not yet contain any permanent data, you can just edit the existing deploy sql files directly and run `taito init:ENV --clean` before deploying the app to the environment.
+However, if you delete some of the existing `deploy/*.sql` files, leave revert scripts in place.
+Otherwise `taito init:ENV --clean` will fail because changes cannot be reverted.

 > It is recommended that you put a table name at the beginning of your migration script name.
 This way the table creation script and all its alteration scripts remain close to each other in the file hierarchy.

 > REMINDER: Do not forget indexing.
 Once in a while you should review sql queries made by the application and check that essential indexes are in place in the database.